10 Surprising Facts About Freddie Mercury

 On September 5, 1946, the man who would become known as Freddie Mercury was born.
-This weekend, audiences will finally get the chance to see Bohemian Rhapsody, Bryan Singer's long-awaited biopic of the legendary musician.
-But the film doesn't tell the whole story.
 Here are 10 things you might not have known about the Queen frontman.

 Farrokh Bulsara started going by Freddie when he was at St. Peter's, a boarding school for boys near Mumbai.
 He legally changed his name to Freddie Mercury around 1970, when Queen was formed.

 Mercury was born in Stone Town, Zanzibar (now Tanzania).
 His family moved there so that his dad could continue his career at the British Colonial Office.
 He grew up between Zanzibar and India before moving to Middlesex, England when he was a teenager.

 3. Freddie Mercury and his family practiced Zoroastrian.

 Mercury and family were Parsis and practiced Zoroastrian, one of the world's oldest monotheistic religions.
 Even though he hadn't practiced in years, his funeral was performed by a Zoroastrian priest.

 4. Freddie Mercury had a recorded range of almost four octaves.